Veterinary Receptionist Jobs in South Carolina

 Important skills for a Veterinary Receptionist include excellent communication and interpersonal skills, attention to detail, good organization, and computer literacy.
 They should also have a strong understanding of veterinary terminology and procedures, a passion for animals, and the ability to manage stressful situations.
 While there are no specific certifications required for this role, a high school diploma or equivalent is typically required, and a degree or certification in veterinary technology, animal science, or a related field can be beneficial.
 Prior experience in receptionist roles, customer service positions, or pet care roles such as a pet sitter or kennel attendant can be advantageous when seeking a position as a Veterinary Receptionist.

-Pet Paradise is looking for individuals with a passion for pets to be the welcoming face of our Greenville resort as a Seasonal Front Desk Associate.
-Starting Rate: $13.00/hour ($0.50 increase 6...
+Pet Paradise is looking for individuals with a passion for pets to be the welcoming face of our Greenville resort as a Front Desk Associate.
+Starting Rate: $13.00/hour ($0.50 increase 6 months...

 Demographic Data for South Carolina